Russia: Police arrest teen after deadly school shooting | DW | 11.05.2021

 Emergency services say an explosion occurred during a shooting at a school in Kazan.
-At least one teacher and six children are reported to have died.
+At least one teacher and eight children are reported to have died.

 Two unidentified attackers were reported to have opened fire at a high school in the Russian city of Kazan on Tuesday.